01mf02/computers-spaceflight/src/Biblio.md

 ### The Gemini Digital Computer

-The most useful written source for the hardware section of the chapter on Gemini is the NASA Project Gemini Familiarization Manual, Volume 2, published by McDonnell Corporation in 1965.
+The most useful written source for the hardware section of the chapter on Gemini is the *NASA Project Gemini Familiarization Manual*, Volume 2, published by McDonnell Corporation in 1965.
 This manual contains a detailed hardware description of the Gemini digital computer, its location in the spacecraft, and drawings of the user interfaces.
-For the software development cycle and contents of the Gemini software loads, Project Gemini: A Technical Summary, (NASA CR-1106, 1968) by P. W. Malik and G. A. Souris, is the most comprehensive.
+For the software development cycle and contents of the Gemini software loads, *Project Gemini: A Technical Summary*, (NASA CR-1106, 1968) by P. W. Malik and G. A. Souris, is the most comprehensive.
 Ivan Ertel, then of the Manned Spacecraft Center History Office, conducted extensive interviews with IBM personnel who worked on the Gemini computer during a visit to